Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 Are there Harvard makerspaces, coworking spaces, and labs that I can access to work on my startup?

-The SEAS Active Learning Labs offer resources for individual/club-related student projects including industrial-grade 3D printers and desktop computers with a variety of engineering software.
+The SEAS Active Learning Labs offer resources for individual/club-related student projects including the REEF Makerspace, industrial-grade 3D printers and desktop computers with a variety of engineering software.
 To gain access, students must complete a yearly general lab safety training along with any lab-specific training.

 Are there Harvard pitch competitions or challenges that SEAS students can enter to receive funding for ventures?